-We have pioneered South Africa's first non-metro conventional bus system, designed as an integrated Public Transport Network.
-Go George has grown from 47 000 monthly passenger trips in its first year of operation, to over 381 000 monthly trips as of December 2017.
-And it is working well.
-Congratulations to all involved.
+We have pioneered South Africa's first non-metro conventional bus system designed as an integrated Public Transport Network.
+Go George has grown from 47 000 monthly passenger trips in its first year of operation, to 381 000 monthly trips as of December 2017 and it is well worth congratulating all involved.
+[Interjections.]

-As for our roads infrastructure, a full 95 % of kilometres travelled by our road users, are on roads in a Fair to Very Good Condition, based on a comprehensive survey.

-In total, we've spent over R11 billion on road infrastructure since 2014 - half on maintaining the good network we have, and half on construction.
+The PREMIER: As for our roads, a full 95% of kilometres travelled by our road users are on roads with a fair to very good grade condition, based on a comprehensive survey.
+In total, we have spent over R11 billion on road infrastructure since 2014 - half on maintaining the good network we have and half on construction.
 We are keeping our communities connected and economically active through this crucial work.

-Let me conclude today by thanking Western Cape residents for partnering with us for 9 years of building the open, opportunity society for all.
+And you will be relieved to hear, at the start of the next paragraph, let me conclude today by thanking Western Cape residents for partnering with us for nine years of building the open, opportunity society for all.
+Mr Deputy Speaker, I think...
+[Interjections.]